Conjunction for Class 3

 • What are Conjunctions?

-Conjunctions are words that join or connect two or more words, phrases, or sentences to indicate how they are related.
-They help to provide information about the relationship between the different parts of a sentence.
+Words that connect two or more words, phrases, or sentences to indicate their relationship are known as conjunctions.
+They aid to provide the connections between the various components of a sentence.
+Examples of conjunctions include and, but, because, or, if, etc.

 For a better understanding, look at the following examples given below: